-This Margarita on the Rocks recipe took me years of research and I have finally found the absolute best one ever!
-This simple and sensational agave margarita has only 4 ingredients.
-You don’t need expensive liqueurs or mixes to make this ultimate tequila cocktail!
+This simple Margarita cocktail recipe took me years of research and I have finally found the absolute best one ever!
+This easy agave margarita has only 4 ingredients.
+You don’t need expensive liqueurs or mixes to make this classic cocktail!

 If you’ve been around ACT for a bit, you know that I LOVE Margaritas – especially ones served on the rocks!
-Whether it’s this slightly exotic Tamarind Margarita or this gorgeously red Hibiscus Margarita, this is one tequila cocktail I never tire of.
+Whether it’s this slightly exotic Tamarind Margarita or this gorgeously red Hibiscus Margarita, this is one cocktail I never tire of.

-So, for years I’ve searched for the perfect easy margarita recipe.
+So, for years I’ve searched for the perfect margarita recipe.

 And I found it.
 Finally.
 And Yes, the search was worth it!

-So what makes this margarita cocktail the BEST?
+So what makes this margarita on the rocks the BEST?

 The tequila – and yes, I’m serious.
 But it isn’t about the brand!
 Read on to find out why the type of tequila used makes such a difference!

-- Fresh limes – ditch the margarita mix, fresh lime juice tastes so much better!
+- Fresh limes – ditch the sweet and sour mix, fresh lime juice tastes so much better!

-Blanco: Unaged, Blanco tequila has a more neutral flavor and is a bit harsher than aged tequilas.
+- Blanco: sometimes called “silver”, isn’t aged and has a neutral flavor and is a bit harsher than aged tequilas.
 Most margarita recipes use this type of tequila – but you don’t have to!

-- Tequila Gold: This is a Blanco tequila that has additional colorings and/or flavorings are added to resemble an aged tequila.
+- Tequila Gold: This is a Blanco tequila that has additional colorings and/or flavorings added to taste more like an aged tequila.

-Reposado: aged in wooden barrels from 2 to 11 months.
-This tequila is mellower and has a bit of a caramel flavor which makes for a smooth margarita.
+- Reposado: aged in wooden barrels from 2 to 11 months.
+It’s mellower and has a bit of a caramel flavor which makes for a smooth margarita.

 It really depends upon the cocktail!
-Blanco tequila works very well in mixed drinks with other strong flavors.
+Blanco works very well in mixed drinks with other strong flavors.
 Reposado has a bit more flavor and but also works really well in most cocktails – and especially a margarita.
-The Anejo’s are more like aged whiskies and are really intended for straight sipping.
+The Anejo’s are more like aged whiskeys and are intended for straight sipping.

 - Juice your limes: If you’re making these for a crowd, you can juice the limes several hours in advance.
 Hold on to some of the juiced limes to use to rim the glass!